microsoft/windows-container-networking/scripts/autogencniconf/SPEC.md

 - `Gateway` (string): IP Address of the Gateway for the endpoint.
 This parameter is *MANDATORY*.
 ## Section 4: Additional Parameters
 **Additional keys, platform-specific:**
-- `Subnet` (string): CIDR of the network corresponding to endpoint.
+- `Subnet` (string): CIDR of the network corresponding to endpoint or POD subnet.
 Used to configure default policies for the endpoint.This parameter is *MANDATORY*.
 - `LocalEndpoint` (string): IP Address of the local endpoint.
 Used to configure default policies for the endpoint.
 This parameter is *MANDATORY*.
-- `InfraPrefix` (string): CIDR of the underlying infra network.
+- `InfraPrefix` (string): CIDR of the management network of the underlying node.
 Used to configure default policies for the network.
 This parameter is *MANDATORY*.
 - `AddditionalPolicies` (dictionary): Defined [here](#configure-additional-policies).
 This parameter is *NOT MANDATORY*.
 ### Configure Additional Policies
 #### ACL Policy